Measurement of the branching fractions of the $B^+ \to \eta \ell^+ \nu_{\ell} $ and $B^+ \to \eta^{\prime} \ell^+ \nu_{\ell} $ decays with signal-side only reconstruction in the full $q^2$ range: Introduction

 \section{Introduction}

-The transition $\overline{b} \to \overline{u} \ell^{+} \nu_{\ell}$, which spans over two generations of quarks, is strongly suppressed in the Standard Model.
-Understanding these decays is important not only to resolve the tension in the determination of the CKM matrix element $V_{\rm ub}$, but also to better model backgrounds to measurements of other decays.
-This paper describes the measurements of the branching fractions of the decays $B^{+} \to \eta \ell^{+} \nu_{\ell}$~\cite{CC} and $B^{+} \to \eta^{\prime} \ell^{+} \nu_{\ell}$.
+The transition $\overline{b} \to \overline{u} \ell^{+} \nu_{\ell}$, which spans over two generations of quarks, has been observed to be strongly suppressed.
+Understanding these decays is important to resolve the tension in the determination of the CKM matrix element $V_{\rm ub}$ by improving the model of inclusive $B \to X_{u} \ell^{+} \nu_{\ell}$ decays, and also the backgrounds in measurements of other decays.
+This paper describes the measurements of the branching fractions of the decays $B^{+} \to \eta \ell^{+} \nu_{\ell}$ and $B^{+} \to \eta^{\prime} \ell^{+} \nu_{\ell}$~\cite{CC}.
 Previous measurements of these decays typically restricted the measured range of the square of the momentum transfer ($q^{2} = (p_{B} - p_{\eta^{(\prime)}})^{2}$) which created a difficulty to quantify uncertainty in the modeling of the decay.
 This analysis reconstructs these decays without restrictions in $q^{2}$.
 Taking into account the hermeticity of the detector and the known initial state, only one of the two $B$ mesons produced in the decay of the $\Upsilon(4S)$ is reconstructed.
 This achieves the statistical power needed for studying such a suppressed set of processes.
 The modes analyzed in this paper have before been measured by BaBar~\cite{BabarEtaLoose,BabarEtaUntagged,BabarEtaSemilep}, CLEO~\cite{CLEOEtaPrime} and another Belle analysis~\cite{BelleEta} using hadronic tagging.